oVirt/ovirt-site/source/db-issues/dbupgrade.html.md

 When the DB data is changed (using DML), the change must be introduced via an upgrade script.

-### How do I cherry-pick a commit from upstream to z-stream?
+### How do I cherry-pick a commit from upstream to?

 ### How to prevent script collisions?